jonambas/panda-plugin-crv/README.md

 ---

-### Compound Variants
+### Compound Variants (experimental)

 This plugin supports responsive compound variants, through the `ccv` function.
-Note: this can produce a large amount of compound variants.

-**Note**:

-Compound variants with `ccv` don't infer a variants' value unless the same keys are specified for all variants used in the compound variant.
+**Note**: Compound variants with `ccv` don't infer a variants' value unless the same keys are specified for all variants used in the compound variant.
 For example:

 ```tsx
 // ✅ `md` is specified on both